POSTS TAGGED: Google Now

-Posted December 5, 2013 By: Will Verduzco
+Posted December 5, 2013 at 04:30 am by Will Verduzco

 Just yesterday, we briefly touched upon a Google Search update that brought the ability to search within apps directly from within Google Search.
 This update, which is gradually being rolled out to end-user devices, has the potential to make Google Search significantly more powerful.
 Rather than having to open an application to search within the app, Google Search can now act more like global search.

 Unfortunately, there are a few limitations with Google’s first party offering.
 First of all, there are only a few apps that are compatible with this new functionality.
 Some of the biggest partners so far include IMDb, Rotten Tomatoes, Wikipedia, and a few others—though support can be added thr. . .
 READ ON »

 Posted November 16, 2013 at 05:30 pm by Will Verduzco

 The latest update to the Google Search app brought quite a bit of added functionality.
 In addition to new cards and a more conversational interface for things like text messaging, the update to version 3 also brought hidden functionality in the form of the Google Experience Launcher, previously only seen on the Google Nexus 5.